open-horizon/examples/edge/services/hello-operator/README.md

 ## <a id=using-operator-policy></a> Using the Operator Example Edge Service with Deployment Policy

-In the following steps you will deploy the `ibm.operator` to your edge cluster.
-This operator will then create a pod running the `ibm.helloworld` service.
+In the following steps you will deploy the `hello-operator` to your edge cluster.
+This operator will then create a pod running a hello world service you can `curl` externally or interally.

 1. Get the required node policy file on your edge cluster host:
   ```bash